This information is also available in Spanish.

 Will Medicaid provide the health coverage I need?

 In the past, Medicaid covered a range of health services, including doctor visits, hospital care, lab and x-ray services, and prescription drugs.
-These services will still be offered to the groups that have had this coverage in the past (pregnant women, children, adults with dependent children, people with disabilities, and seniors who have low incomes).
+These services are still offered to the groups that had this coverage in the past (pregnant women, children, adults with dependent children, people with disabilities, and seniors who have low incomes).
 People who are “newly eligible” in states that expand access to Medicaid are also covered for health care services to prevent and treat serious diseases, such as cancer.

 Not all health providers take patients with Medicaid.
 It’s important to be sure that the doctor you want to see will take Medicaid patients before making an appointment.
 If they don’t, you may have to pay for the full cost of the visit.

 How do I enroll?

 If you don’t qualify for Medicaid, you may be able to buy a private health plan sold in the health insurance marketplace.
 Many uninsured people who aren’t eligible for Medicaid can get help to purchase a plan in the marketplace, depending on their income and whether they already have the option of getting health insurance option through work.

-You can find your state’s marketplace and enroll at www.Healthcare.gov/Marketplace, or by phone at 1-800-318-2596.
-Help will also be offered through community groups and trained “navigators” who can assist you.
-Visit www.Healthcare.gov, or www.GetCoveredAmerica.org to get more information and learn more about how to enroll.
+You can find your state’s marketplace at www.Healthcare.gov/Marketplace, or by phone at 1-800-318-2596.
 You can also contact your state Medicaid department to find out if you are eligible (see below, “Where can I get help?).
 To apply, you’ll need to provide basic information, including your social security number, household size, and estimated income.